Mezomagdy/OS-Kernel-/README.md

 - Implemented kernel **sleeplocks** to protect critical sections.
 - Implemented **semaphores** for managing access to shared kernel resources.
+- Implemented **channels** to block waiting processes.
+- Ensured correct blocking and wake-up behavior for waiting processes.
 - Ensured correct handling of concurrent kernel threads and processes.
 - Prevented race conditions and inconsistent kernel states.
 - Integrated synchronization mechanisms with the scheduler when needed.